How the cleanup process works

 To clean up a site, we need to know what’s there.
 Remedial investigations collect environmental data to learn what chemicals are contaminating the site and where they are.
 Sometimes contamination can travel a long way from the initial leak or spill.

 A feasibility study uses the results of the remedial investigation to explore different ways to clean up the contamination.
 A cleanup option might combine several different methods.
-The study evaluates several options to see if they meet legal requirements and to weigh the benefit of each option against the cost.
+The study evaluates several options to see if they keep contamination from harming people or the environment and meet all legal requirements, then weighs the benefits of each option against the costs.

 We consider public comments on the feasibility study and choose a preferred option for the cleanup action plan.
 The plan includes the schedule, standards, and requirements for every phase of the cleanup.
 It also explains why we chose the cleanup option.